MasterprojectRK/DNN-pCC/README.md

 The input files required for DNN-pCC can either be downloaded from the relevant sources or be created from raw experiment data using open source tools.
 See below for detailed instructions how the example files provided in this repository have been created.

-## Chromatin factors / Bigwig files
+## Chromatin features / Bigwig files
-The chromatin factor data have been downloaded from [UCSC](https://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeBroadHistone/) in bam format and processed with `samtools`, `bamCoverage` and `bigwigCompare` as follows:
+The chromatin factor data provided in this repository (train_test_data) have been downloaded from [UCSC](https://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeBroadHistone/) in bam format and processed with `samtools`, `bamCoverage` and `bigwigCompare` as follows:

 ```
 #bash-style code